NGWPC/autoeval-jobs/interfaces/interfaces.md

 This example lists all possible arguments.
 See yaml files for optional vs required arguments.

-**Note on implementation memory usage and the  argument:** The inundate and mosaicker jobs limit the memory used for raster processing by setting the GDAL_CACHEMAX environment variable.
+**Note on implementation memory usage:** The inundate and mosaicker jobs limit the memory used for raster processing by setting the GDAL_CACHEMAX environment variable.
 If the rioxarray based GVAL is used for the metrics_calculator job then a different argument or arguments will be needed to constrain the memory usage of the raster handling involved in the metrics calculation.
 If GVAL can't be made to limit its memory usage we will need to pursue a different approach.

 ### Description
 Creates an agreement map showing where a pair of input rasters spatially concur.
 The job works with depth or extent data with the assumption that a given pair will be either both depths or extents.
 Produces either a continuous agreement map when the inputs are depths or a categorical agreement map for extents.
-The output is in EPSG:5070.
 The resolution of the produced raster will be determined by the lowest resolution raster in the input data.

 ### Arguments

 - **fim_type**
-  - Specifies whether agreement is based on spatial 'extent' overlap (binary) or potentially 'depth' values (requires specific logic in the script).
+  - Specifies whether agreement is based on spatial 'extent' (agreement between binary categorical rasters) or between rasters with depth values.
 Influences output raster format.

 ### Inputs
 - **benchmark_path**: